dscape/mustache.xq/README.md

 ## Why?

 Mustache.xq is designed to help you when:

-1 You want to avoid fn:concat to generate strings to keep your code more readible
+1. You want to avoid fn:concat to generate strings to keep your code more readable
 2. Want to render json as a string
+3. Internationalization

 Mustache.xq was designed using MarkLogic Server <http://marklogic.com/> but can be used in any XQuery processor

 ## Contribute

 Everyone is welcome to contribute.

-To do so simply fork the project in github, do your changes, test your changes and make a pull request.
+1. Fork mustache.xq in github
+2. Create a new branch - `git checkout -b my_branch`
+3. Test your changes
+4. Commit your changes
+5. Push to your branch - `git push origin my_branch`
+6. Create an pull request

 The documentation is severely lacking.
 Feel free to contribute to the wiki if you think something could be improved.

 ### Running the tests